Chinese paddlefish: Decline and extinction

 The last records of Chinese paddlefish in the Yellow River basin and its estuary date back to the 1960s, although declines were realized between the 13th and 19th centuries.
 Declines were significant throughout its primary range in the Yangtze basin, but annual captures of 25 tonnes continued into the 1970s.
 In 1983, the Chinese government made fishing of the species illegal due to its decline in numbers.
 The species was still being found in small numbers in the 1980s (for example, 32 were caught in 1985), and young were seen as recently as 1995.
 Due to the rarity of the fish by the time it was realised that it was in peril, and the fact that the adult fish were difficult to keep in captivity, attempts to create a captive breeding stock failed.

 Since 2000, there have been only two confirmed sightings of the fish alive, both from the Yangtze basin: The first was a 3.3 m, 117 kg female caught at Nanjing in 2002 and the second a 3.52 m, 160 kg female accidentally caught at Yibin, Sichuan, on January 24, 2003, by fisherman Liu Longhua (刘龙华); the former died despite attempts to save it and the latter was radio-tagged and released, but the tag stopped working after only 12 hours.

-During a search conducted in the Yangtze basin from 2006–2008, a research team from the Chinese Academy of Fisheries Science in Jingzhou failed to catch any paddlefish, but two possible specimens were recorded with hydroacoustic signals.
+During a search conducted in the Yangtze basin from 2006 to 2008, a research team from the Chinese Academy of Fisheries Science in Jingzhou failed to catch any paddlefish, but two possible specimens were recorded with hydroacoustic signals.
 A comprehensive study published in 2019, including scientists from the Yangtze River Fisheries Research Institute, found that the species was certainly extinct, based on its absence from extensive capture surveys of the Yangtze between 2017 and 2018.
-The paper estimated that the species went extinct between 2005 and 2010, and became functionally extinct by 1993.
+The paper estimated that the species went extinct between 2005 and 2010, but became functionally extinct by 1993.
 The primary cause of its extinction was overfishing and the construction of dams along the Yangtze.
 The paddlefish was heavily overfished in all stages of growth from fry (which were easily captured by traditional fishing methods) to adult, which combined with the long generation time due to its slow maturation led to reduced sustainability of viable populations.
 Dam construction, notably the Gezhouba Dam, which became operational in 1981, and the Three Gorges Dam landlocked and divided populations and prevented the spawning migration.
 The paper thus recommended the reclassification of the species as Extinct by the IUCN.
 A similar recommendation was also made by the Species Survival Commission Sturgeon Specialist Group of the IUCN in September 2019.

 The official IUCN status of the species was formally updated to "extinct" in July 2022.